-Looking for a contractor who offers demolition services, asbestos testing, and asbestos removal?
+Looking for a contractor who offers demolition services, asbestos testing, and asbestos removal in Winnipeg?
 Call Winnipeg Demolition to request a quote from our experts.

 Whether you are building a new home or a new business, you might wonder what the differences are when it comes to the demolition of the older building.
 Most people envision heavy machinery plowing down an old building to make room for the new.
 While this can certainly be true, there are finer points about demolition that you might want to understand before beginning.

 What are the differences between residential demolition and commercial demo?
 Residential demolition refers to anything related to a home or a living space while commercial demolition refers to the deconstruction of a business.
 Let’s take a closer look beyond these basic definitions.

 One of the key differences between residential demolition and commercial demolition is the amount of time that it takes.
 During a residential demo, you may be renovating an existing home which requires some time but not as much as knocking down the building to start over.
 It tends to be demoed on a much smaller scale than what you would encounter with commercial projects.
 As a result, it often requires less time than a commercial demo.

 When a construction crew is doing demolition on a home, they often use smaller equipment to account for the smaller size of the building.
 They may use small excavators as opposed to cranes and bulldozers.
 This is especially true if they are doing just a small-scale remodel as opposed to tearing down the whole structure.
 Commercial demolition frequently allows for more space, so heavier equipment can be used, which can speed up the process.